-The law allows parties to settle their dispute at any time before a judge or jury renders a decision in the case.
-Although settlement talks can begin at any time–even before a lawsuit has been filed or on the eve of trial–settlement discussions usually start early in the life of the claim or lawsuit.
+The law allows parties to settle their dispute at any time before a judge or jury decides the case.
+Settlement talks can happen at any time — even before a lawsuit has been filed or just before trial.
+However, settlement discussions usually start early in the life of the claim or lawsuit.
 In fact, it is not necessary to file a lawsuit to begin negotiating with an insurance company or adjuster.

-Either party can begin the settlement process, which usually is initiated by one party offering the other terms and conditions that both would find agreeable in exchange for settling the dispute.
+Either party can start settlement negotiations by offering its terms and conditions for settling the dispute.
 It is common for this “first offer” to be rejected and countered by the other party.

-The two parties continue to negotiate over the precise terms and conditions, with the injured party seeking to obtain as much as possible in compensation and the at-fault party generally wanting to resolve the case for as little money as possible and without a formal finding of fault.
+The two parties continue to negotiate over the terms and conditions.
+The injured party will push negotiations to obtain as much in monetary compensation as possible.
+The at-fault party wants to resolve a case for as little money as it can.
+Sometimes, the at-fault wants to settle without a formal finding of fault.

-Assuming that the two parties can reach terms that are mutually acceptable, the settlement agreement is put into writing and, if necessary, presented to the court for approval.
+Once the parties have reached mutually-acceptable terms, the settlement is put into writing and, if necessary, presented for court approval.

-The settlement agreement will usually indicate the amount of compensation the injured party will receive and may include additional terms such as how the settlement amount will be paid (e.g., in a lump sum or periodic payments).
-The settlement agreement may also indicate what would happen if the at-fault party does not pay the agreed-upon amount according to the terms of the agreement.
+The settlement agreement will indicate the amount of compensation the injured party will receive, whether in a lump amount or periodic payments.
+The agreement may also have language about what happens if the at-fault party does not pay according to the terms in the agreement.

 What is the time frame for receiving a car accident settlement?

-The settlement negotiation process typically takes place after you have completed your medical treatment and all of the records and reports have been received from your doctors.
+Settlement negotiations typically take place after you have completed all necessary medical care.
+Your medical records are then collected by your lawyer.
 At that point, your injury attorney will evaluate your case and make a demand for payment to the insurance company.

 Usually, how much is demanded depends on the amount of your medical bills or the severity of your injury.

 Occasionally, an insurance company may make a settlement offer shortly after an accident.
 This can occur if an insurance adjuster or company wants to settle while you are still receiving medical care.
-But this may be a tactic used to tempt an injury victim to settle before the full extent of injuries and future medical needs are known.
-The insurance company knows that once you settle, it is difficult to impossible to re-open the case and require the at-fault driver or their insurance company to pay more at a future time.
-This is true even if the full extent of injury or expense is known at the time of settlement.
+Most injury lawyers view this as a tactic to tempt the injured victim to settle before the full expense of medical care is known.
+The insurance company knows it is nearly impossible to re-open a case once payment has been made.
+This is true even if the full extent of injury or expense is unknown at the time of settlement.